We Need To Talk To Our Kids About Brittney Griner — Here's How

 “Black bodies are often subject to harsher treatment and sentences — and people shouldn’t be held in cages,” McLaurin says.
 “Russia has a history of discrimination and poor treatment of Black and queer people, putting Brittney at a greater risk of harm there.”

-Brittney would also not be in this current situation if she didn’t need to leave the U.S. to earn an adequate income as a basketball player, a fate male basketball players of course don't have to consider.
+Brittney would also not be in this current situation if she didn’t need to leave the United States to earn an adequate income as a basketball player, a fate male basketball players of course don’t have to consider.
 “If not for the gendered and racialized pay gap disproportionately impacting Black and queer women in professional sports, Brittney would not have had to seek employment outside of the U.S.,” McLaurin says.
-(We also need to talk about the treatment of Black basketball players within the institution of professional sports but that’s a whole other article.)
+(We also need to talk about the treatment of Black basketball players within the institution of professional sports, but that’s a whole other article.)

 So how exactly do we talk to our kids about Brittney Griner and what can we do together as a family?
 Here’s a starter guide, with help from child and family therapist Sarah Harris, LMFT-S.

 Brittney Griner Kid-Sized Conversation Guide